 What about garden-variety tender feet?
 Hunting dogs, sled dogs, and other active dogs can develop sore, cut, abraded, or injured paw pads.
 Blends of herbs, balsams, and natural waxes can help toughen the skin to help prevent minor injuries or protect pads from winter salt and chemicals, ice build-up, snowballing, summer sand irritation, hot pavement, and rough terrain.
 Popular remedies include Tuf-Foot and Musher’s Secret.

-Next month, we’ll publish an article on one more condition that affects dogs’ toenails: Symmetrical Lupoid Onychodystrophy.
+In the next issue, we’ll publish an article on one more condition that affects dogs’ toenails: Symmetrical Lupoid Onychodystrophy.

 It is important not to confuse vitiligo in dogs with nasal depigmentation or “snowy noses”, where depigmentation or repigmentation occurs depending on the time of year and the intensity of the sun.
 In some dogs, this condition also occurs due to a lack of vitamin B.